-The Groovy plugin is bundled with IntelliJ IDEA, enabled by default, and is available for both the Community and Ultimate editions.
+The Groovy plugin is bundled with IntelliJ IDEA and enabled by default.

 IntelliJ IDEA supports the latest stable version of Groovy and Groovy 3 syntax.